liqotech/liqo/docs/usage/namespace-offloading.md

 * **Local**: pods deployed in the local namespace are enforced to be scheduled onto **local nodes only**, hence never offloaded to remote clusters.
 The extension of a namespace, forcing at the same time all pods to be scheduled locally, enables the consumption of local services from the remote cluster, as shown in the [*service offloading* example](/examples/service-offloading).
 * **Remote**: pods deployed in the local namespace are enforced to be scheduled onto **remote nodes only**, hence always offloaded to remote clusters.

+It is worth mentioning that, independently from the selected pod offloading strategy, the services that expose them are propagated to the entire namespace (both locally and in the remote cluster), hence enabling the above pods to be consumed from anywhere in the Liqo domain, as shown in the [service offloading example](../examples/service-offloading.md).

 ```{admonition} Note
 The *pod offloading strategy* applies to pods only, while the other objects that live in namespaces selected for offloading, and managed by the resource reflection process, are always replicated to (possibly a subset of) the remote clusters, as specified through the *cluster selector* (more details below).